videlalvaro/videlalvaro.github.io/_posts/2014-01-05-shift-and-visualization.md

 Let me briefly explain what's going on here.
 First we have a form, where you can enter the pattern to search, and the text where to search it for.
 That's easy.

 Once hit `start`, the visualization will display the text and bellow it the pattern you are searching for.
-Beneath them, there will be the `b table` and next to it, the results of each step will be reported.
+Beneath them, there will be the `b table` and next to it, the results for each step will be reported.

 For example, we will see the initial value of D, then it will be `(D << 1) | 1`.
 Then we read a character from the text, and we get the value from the table, `AND'ing` it to the value of `D` and getting the result below, and so on.